LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 12. This should now trigger the Regular policy and the conversation should be transferred to a Regular skill

-13. If you are logged into LiveEngage as a Regular Agent, you will now get a ring
+13. If you are logged into Conversational Cloud as a Regular Agent, you will now get a ring

 ## Using a LivePerson Function to check VIP Status